DC-Cheng/AI/README.md

 # Brief

   The repos is to show the implementation of AI and 3D.
   AI is a trend for the nex-gen vision based technologies.
-  The repos is also included with 3D + AI net such as pointnet, pointnet++, modelnet, VGG16 implementation or framework introduction.
-  The repos is also included with 3D domain implementation or framework introduction.

 # Action items